 Millennium Park is one of the highlights of a visit to the Loop.
 Completed in 2004, this park was a gift to the city from Mayor Daley and has quickly become one of the city’s most popular tourist destinations.
 Constructed within the borders of Grant Park, this park provides a diverse event calendar with free entertainment year round.
 We explore the park on our Millennium Park Tour!

-Although the pass itself isn’t free, some of the activities available with a Discount Pass could be free if you use it effectively.
-If you get this attraction pass and use it to take a bus tour, visit the Shedd Aquarium and the Field Museum, the service will already have paid for itself.
+Although the pass itself isn’t free, some of the activities available with an all-inclusive tourist attraction discounts pass could be free if you use it effectively.

 Lagunitas Brewing Company